Hashan-Samarakkody/Snake-Game-/README.md

       Space: Pause the game.
       X: Quit the game.

-  2.2) Gameplay:
+  3.2) Gameplay:

       Collect all food items to increase your score.
       Avoid collisions with the snake's own body.
       In level 2, also avoid collisions with the center wall.

-  2.3) How to Run:
+  3.3) How to Run:

       1. Ensure you have a C++ compiler installed (e.g., g++, Visual C++).
       2. Compile the source code and run the executable.
-      3. To run the code you may need to use the following command :- g++ snake_game.cpp -o snake_game.exe ./snake_game.exe
+      3. To run the code you may need to use the following command:- g++ snake_game.cpp -o snake_game.exe ./snake_game.exe
       4. Follow the on-screen instructions to choose the color theme and difficulty level.

-3) Color Themes:
+4) Color Themes:

     Aqua: Bright cyan-based theme.
     Yellow: Vibrant yellow theme.
     White: Classic white theme.
     Purple: Stylish purple theme.

-4) Levels:
+5) Levels:

     Level 1: Collect food items and avoid collisions with your snake's body.
     Level 2: In addition to level 1 rules, collect all food items and avoid the center wall.

-5) Scoring:
+6) Scoring:

     Your score increases with each collected food item.
     The game advances to level 2 when you reach a specific score (configurable).

-6) Acknowledgments:
+7) Acknowledgments:

 This Snake Game was developed as a collaborative project for the MIT course, serving as the culmination of our collective expertise in C++ programming.
 We extend our sincere gratitude to the instructors of the MIT course for their invaluable guidance and unwavering support throughout our educational journey.
 Additionally, I would like to express my profound appreciation to each member of our group who demonstrated a high level of commitment and dedication to the successful completion of this project.

-7) Additional Notes:
+8) Additional Notes:
     This project represents a significant milestone in our C++ programming journey and serves as a testament to our newfound skills